 Either way, I thought I'd include a book about that's mostly about compound bows and crossbows (and a little bit about hunting).
 The Shooter's Bible Guide to Bowhunting discusses compounds bows at great length, and talks about how the bow works, how the arrow rests work (and arrow rests for compounds are in fact much trickier than arrow rests for recurves), and how to select arrows for compound bows.
 There's also discussion of crossbows and how to hunt with them.
 Something you may want to check out if you're interested in compounds, crossbows, and/or hunting.

-Perhaps my favorite aspect of this title, though, is the photos---stunning photos of nature, animals, and gear.
+Perhaps my favorite aspect of this title, though, is the photos—stunning photos of nature, animals, and gear.
 The writers at Field and Stream are renowned for their expertise, and if you want to get into bowhunting, this is a great place to start.

-Go Get Your Learn On
+Go, and Get Your Learn On

 There are dozens of archery titles out there, and these are the ones we think may help you the most.
 If you're about to "get your learn on," we wish you all the best!
 Archery is a deep-dive sport—it's easy to pick up the basics, but it takes a long time to master the art, and discovery will both come through experience and study.
 Good luck!